Science on Stage Festival 2024

 - STEM for the Youngest: Projects to promote STEM in elementary school for kids, 10 years or younger

-- STEM Education for Sustainable Development: Projects that contributes to the achievement of the 17 Sustainable Development Goals
+- STEM Education for Sustainable Development: Projects that contribute to the achievement of the 17 Sustainable Development Goals

 - Digital Technologies in STEM Education: Projects on programming, digital education, ICT, Big Data, artificial intelligence, virtual reality, etc.